eteeselink/fakethat/README.md

 var vader = new Vader(fakeStar.Object);
 vader.GetAngry();

 // Check whether our stubbed method was indeed called.
-We can use plain LINQ and
+We can use any
-// any preferred unit testing / assertion library.
+// preferred unit testing / assertion library.
 No need to learn any special
-// mocking-framework assertion/verification syntax.
+// mocking-framework verification syntax. shoot.CallCount.ShouldBe(2);
-shoot.CallCount.ShouldBe(2);

-// We have full access to the call history. shoot.Calls.First().Arg1.Name.ShouldBe("Alderaan");
+// We have full access to the call history using familiar LINQ operators. shoot.Calls.First().Arg1.Name.ShouldBe("Alderaan");
 shoot.Calls.First().ReturnValue.ShouldContain("Haha,");
 shoot.Calls.Last().Arg1.Name.ShouldBe("Naboo");